 Still, as the last slivers of his essence slipped from this life and into the next, he couldn’t help but wonder: What kind of cruel demon would do this, and why would they keep it going for so damn long?

 It was a misty 1 a.m. in a small Mediterranean village.
 ReaperMain420 was bleary-eyed in his childhood bedroom, a cramped cubby in his parents’ apartment.
 It was Spring Break.
-So there was nothing to prevent him from crushing noobs on his favorite late-night binge game, Overwatch.
+So there was nothing to prevent him from dunking on Bronze-level players his favorite late-night binge game, Overwatch.
 But something did all the same.
 Over voice chat, an Overwatch teammate had mentioned the possibility of a new hero, a mysterious one: the face that launched a thousand Reddit threads.
 And he couldn’t stop thinking about her.

 Who is she?
 ReaperMain420 thought.
 How will she handle?
 Is she girl-Reaper?
 I like girl-Reaper.
 Yes, yes.